Chapter 1. SSO with Kerberos Deeper Dive

 1.1.
 What are SSO and Kerberos?

-A basic background of SSO and Kerberos are provided in the Single Sign On section of the Red Hat JBoss Enterprise Application Platform Security Architecture document.
+A basic background of single sign-on (SSO) and Kerberos is provided in the Single Sign-On section of the JBoss EAP Security Architecture guide.

 1.2.
 Kerberos Components

 Kerberos itself is a network protocol that enables authentication for users of client/server applications through the use of secret-key cryptography.
 Kerberos is usually used for authenticating desktop users on networks, but through the use of some additional tools, it can be used to authenticate users to web applications and to provide SSO for a set of web applications.
-This essentially allows users who have already authenticated on their desktop network to seamlessly access secured resources in web applications without having to re-authenticate.
-This concept is known as Desktop-Based SSO since the user is being authenticated via a desktop-based authentication mechanism, and their authentication token or ticket is being used by the web application as well.
-This differs from other SSO mechanisms such as Browser-Based SSO, which authenticates users and issues tokens all via the browser.
+This essentially allows users who have already authenticated on their desktop network to seamlessly access secured resources in web applications without having to reauthenticate.
+This concept is known as desktop-based SSO since the user is being authenticated using a desktop-based authentication mechanism, and their authentication token or ticket is being used by the web application as well.
+This differs from other SSO mechanisms such as browser-based SSO, which authenticates users and issues tokens all through the browser.

 The Kerberos protocol defines several components that it uses in authentication and authorization:

 A ticket is a form of a security token that Kerberos uses for issuing and making authentication and authorization decisions about principals.

 The authentication service (AS) challenges principals to log in when they first log into the network.
 The authentication service is responsible for issuing a ticket granting ticket (TGT), which is needed for authenticating against the ticket granting service and subsequent access to secured services and resources.